 You Need a Job

 The next thing is quite obvious: for a successful move-out, your income should cover a gap between your future rent and the triple bar.
 If you are leaving for another city or even country, start searching for a new job from day 1.
-In case you’ll stay unemployed for long, make sure before moving that you have enough money to last at least 3 months without work.
+In case you’ll stay unemployed for long, make sure you have enough money to last at least 3 months without work.

 Make a Proper Search of a New Home